 LNG ships are double-hulled and heavily insulated, with an extensive cargo safety system.
 LNG is not stored under pressure.
 As in all modern oil tankers, sophisticated radar and positioning systems alert the crew to other traffic and hazards around the ship.
 Distress systems and beacons automatically send out signals if the ship experiences difficulty.

 Ships also employ anti-piracy and boarding measures and must comply with the requirements of the International Ship and Port Security Code.
 The cargo control room is manned continuously when cargo is being transferred to and from the ship.

 LNG Import and Regasification Terminals

 LNG is returned to a gaseous state at LNG import and regasification terminals, which are designed and constructed according to stringent national codes and international standards.

 Designs of regasification plants include extensive systems to store and process LNG safely.
 Safety features include spill containment, methane detectors, and fire detection and suppression equipment.
 Personnel receive regular training in safe practices and fire control.
 Extensive safety systems monitor equipment and restrict access to terminal property 24 hours a day, 365 days a year.
 Perimeter fencing, motion detection, closed-circuit TV and lighting are also deployed.

 The LNG industry provides appropriate security, planning, prevention and mitigation in close coordination with local, state and federal authorities, including the U.S. Coast Guard.
 These measures significantly reduce risks.

-Worldwide, there are 91 import terminals designed to receive LNG shipments, 28 LNG liquefaction export terminals and more than 200 storage facilities where LNG is kept until needed.
+Worldwide, there are 118 import terminals designed to receive LNG shipments, 28 LNG liquefaction export terminals and hundreds of storage facilities where LNG is kept until needed.
 Japan, with more than 29 LNG import terminals, has gone without a major safety incident since it began receiving LNG shipments 35 years ago.